 claims that underground film legends Mike and George Kuchar were his first inspiration, specifically Sins of the Fleshapoids (1965).
 As described in Jack Stevenson’s Desperate Visions, Waters learned from Kuchar films the value of “outdated film stock and junk bought in armfuls down at the local thrift shop.”
 He saw that “over-acting and non-acting were sometimes preferable to good acting, and that a raw look, a confrontational approach and a flagrant perversity could all be forged into a low-budget film style.”

-William Castle, Roger Corman, Herschell Gordon Lewis and Ed Wood are also legendary ‘schlock’ auteurs, though their films vary greatly in budget and execution.
+William Castle, Roger Corman, and Herschell Gordon Lewis are also legendary ‘schlock’ auteurs, though their films vary greatly in budget and execution.
 Herein you’ll find Giuseppe Andrews, Paul Bartel, S.F.
-Brownrigg, Bob Clark, Frank Henenlotter, Fredric Hobbs, and Barbara Peeters.
-These are a few of the antiheroes of cinema with personality.
-Therefore I may praise them as anti-auteurs, or their films as anti-masterpieces, for achieving a unique kind of brilliance despite (because of) their disadvantages.
+Brownrigg, Bob Clark, Frank Henenlotter, Fredric Hobbs, Barbara Peeters, and Ed Wood.
+These are a few of the antiheroes of Cinema with Personality.
+Therefore I may praise them as anti-auteurs, or their films as anti-masterpieces, for achieving a unique kind of brilliance despite (because of) their disadvantages or unconventionalities.

 In the 21st Century, we’ve got thousands of movies at the click of a mouse.
 We can even watch them for free via websites like The Internet Archive and YouTube.
 Netflix, especially during its earlier, through-the-mail peak when it all but promised every movie in the world, made an overwhelmingly wide array of films available to people in the remotest areas, ushering in another new age for film lovers.
 In a 2008 New York Times article on the subject, Clive Thompson wrote how Netflix “often steers a customer’s attention away from big-grossing hits toward smaller, independent movies.
 Traditional video stores depend on hits: just out-of-the-theater blockbusters account for 80% of what they rent.
 At Netflix, by contrast, 70% of what it sends out is from the backlist—older movies or small, independent ones.”
 And what’s not available can often be ordered on DVD or VHS for $1 to $20.
 The volume of choices is so great that Amazon, as with Netflix, relies on a “recommender system,” a techno-mode of sales pitch that goes something like “If you enjoy this, then you might enjoy….”
 I’m quite susceptible to it myself.